alserglab/coresh-docs/_sources/pages/output.md

 The **Search Results** section provides detailed findings from your gene query, organized into two key areas: **Enriched Words** and **Matched Experiments**.
 The interface includes tools for exploration, filtering, and exporting results for further analysis.

+You can view an example of search results for the HSA Hallmark Hypoxia {cite:t}`liberzon2011molecular` gene set input by visiting the following URL:
+<a href="https://alserglab.wustl.edu/coresh/load/hsa_hallmark_hypoxia" target="_blank">https://alserglab.wustl.edu/coresh/load/hsa_hallmark_hypoxia</a>

 ---

 ## Enriched Words